Jesus said, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.” [John 3:3 and John 3:7].

 Fifth: Following Christ.
 We often tend to think that salvation in Christ is a “doing” thing: we gotta get it right; we gotta do better, we gotta do godly things and not sin.
 We think we have to be good – to be accepted by God into heaven.
 Nothing is further from the truth.
 That would be a “works-based” religion.
 But Jesus does not require “religion”, nor “religious acts”, nor perfection.
 He does not want your works!
 He requires we confess/repent/and follow Him.

-If we are truly saved, truly born again —- then we will follow Him.
+If we are truly saved, truly born again, His Spirit abides in us —- then we will follow Him.
 Beware if you are not evidencing a new life in Christ!
-We will sow what we reap.
+We sow what we reap.